jerbarnes/hp-sent/README.md

 for empty holders and targets which exist in the gold standard.

- The leaderboard for each dataset, as well as the average of all 7.
-The winning submission will be the one that has the highest average Sentiment Graph F<sub>1</sub>.

 ## Data format

 We provide the data in json lines format.